hhundhausen/CSE15L-LabReports/lab-report-1-week-2.md

 In order to connect to the computer in the CSE basement, we have to obtain a course-specific ieng6 account.

->If you haven't found your account yet, and follow these steps:
+>If you haven't found your account yet, follow these steps:
 1. Click here for [account lookup!](https://sdacs.ucsd.edu/~icc/index.php)
 2. Enter your AD and Username
 3. Find the CSE15L ieng6 specific account under *additional accounts*; it should very similar to *"cs15lwi22aco"*